Youssefalaa99/databricks-retail-pipeline/README.md

 # databricks-retail-pipeline

 This project demonstrates a retail data pipeline using Databricks, showcasing its key features and best practices for building scalable data solutions.
+The **Medallion** Architecture pattern was used, organizing data into Bronze, Silver, and Gold layers to ensure scalable, reliable, and maintainable data processing.

 ## Pipeline Architecture